 These two categories are responsible for generating the pie chart and the vertical blue GPA bar seen at the highest level of the interactive audit under the Audit display.
 The Total Hours Chart Category column is expected to be marked only for the requirement that is encoded to check for total hours required for the degree program.
 The Total Hours Chart Category generates the Audit level pie chart and does not generate a Requirement Categories bar graph.
 The Total GPA Chart Category column is expected to be marked only for the requirement that is encoded to check for a minimum cumulative grade point average for the degree.
 The Total GPA Chart Category generates the vertical blue GPA bar and also a Requirement Categories bar graph.

-For more information, see Encoding for the Interactive Audit.
+For more information, see Web App Encoding.

 The control file (CTLFILE.DAT) for u.achieve/DARwin audits must be modified for Transferology Plans.
 Plans require the following:

 - Use of the information in the sysin file

 - A 1-column audit